Rachel Campos-Duffy: Early life

-Rachel Campos grew up in Tempe, Arizona, to Miguel Campos and Maria del Pilar, junior-high school teachers in Chandler, Arizona.
+Rachel Campos was born and raised in Tempe, Arizona; her parents, Miguel Campos and Maria del Pilar, were junior high school teachers in Chandler, Arizona.
+Her paternal grandparents immigrated to the United States from Mexico.
+Her mother is an immigrant from Spain.
 She has two brothers, Patrick Campos and Joseph Campos.
-Her sister, Leah Campos Schandlbauer, is a former CIA operations officer who ran for the U.S. Congress in Arizona in 2012.
+Her sister, Leah, is a former CIA operations officer who ran for the U.S. Congress in Arizona in 2012.
 Campos and her siblings were raised in a strict Catholic home.

-Campos-Duffy graduated from Seton Catholic Preparatory High School.
-Campos' grandparents immigrated to the United States from Mexico.
-Campos graduated from Arizona State University in December 1993, with a degree in economics.
+Campos graduated from Seton Catholic High School.
+She graduated from Arizona State University with a degree in economics.
 She was awarded the Woodrow Wilson Graduate Fellowship, which she had planned to use to attend graduate school, with the goal of being a college professor.
 Campos earned a master's degree in international affairs from the University of California, San Diego.